 What is lead scoring?

-Lead scoring is a method of assigning numerical values to leads based on how likely they are to become potential customers.
+Lead scoring is a method of assigning numerical values to leads based on their likelihood of becoming customers.
 Lead scorers assign points to each lead based on the likelihood that they’ll convert into customers and use those numbers to identify which leads should be given more attention.

-Lead scoring systems generally consider historical and behavioral data about a lead; for example, this includes whether or not they've visited your website before, how often they've downloaded content from your website, or how long it took them to respond to an email.
+Lead scoring systems generally consider historical and behavioral data about a lead.
+For example, this includes whether they've visited your website before, how often they've downloaded content from it, or how long it took them to respond to an email.

 Part of the problem is the disconnect between sales and marketing teams.
 What seems like a priority lead for one team may not be the case for another.

-This means marketing and sales are aligned on the quality of leads, making it quicker to engage prospects, close deals, and measure the performance of your sales reps.
+This means marketing and sales are aligned on the quality of leads, enabling you to engage prospects more quickly, close deals faster, and measure your sales reps' performance.

 Establishing a solid lead scoring system empowers you to optimize your marketing strategies, ensuring resources are invested where they’ll have the greatest impact.
 The more confident you are in the quality of a lead, the more confident you can be in predicting revenue streams, too, allowing you to assess your pipeline and revenue forecasts more accurately.